kesselshlosser/yii2_vietship/README.md

-## EasyiiCMS
+## YII2 - vietship
-Control panel and tools based on php framework Yii2.
-Easy cms for easy websites.
+Logistic management website

 #### Requirements
-The main requirement is PHP >= 5.4, Imagick extension.
+The main requirement is PHP >= 5.6, Imagick extension.
 Other requirements you can see after download.

 Direcotry Structure
 ```